 Complaints vs. Grievances

-A complaint is a concern (such as an action, practice, or decision within the control or responsibility of the University) raised by a student that they believe should be changed to improve their overall quality of education and student experience, and/or the experience of others.
+A complaint is a concern about an action, practice, or decision within the control or responsibility of the University raised by a student that they believe should be changed to improve the overall quality of education and/or student experience.

 - Academic Grievances include academic issues, such as faculty and/or administrator's professional judgment related to the issuance of final grades, academic advising, and other academic related matters.
 Academic grievances are managed by the Academic Colleges and the Office of the Dean of Students has no authority for academic grievances.
 Please see Policy 5 for directions on submitting an Academic Grievance.

 - Non-Academic Grievances include university error related to non-academic issues, i.e. university error in enrollment & registration.
 To file a non-academic grievance with the Office of the Dean of Students, please follow the instructions below.